Campaign finance reform in the United States: Redefining Quid Pro Quo

 A different approach would allow private contributions as they currently are; however it would severely penalize those who gain substantive, material favors in exchange for their contributions and those who grant such favors in exchange for receiving contributions.
 Thus new limitations would not be imposed on what one can give—but rather on what one can get in return.
 (Needless to say, if such additional limitations could be introduced, many of the special interests would contribute much less than they currently do, and the effects of the remaining contributions would be much less corrupting).
 Currently quid pro quo is considered a bribery only if the person who provided material incentives to a public official explicitly tied those on receiving a specific favor in return.

+Maine Question One (2024)

+Maine Question 1, also known as the Limit Contributions to Super PACs Initiative, was a citizen-initiated referendum on the November 5, 2024 ballot that sought to limit contributions to super PACs to $5,000.
+The measure passed overwhelmingly with 74.9% voter approval, carrying every municipality in Maine except two.

+The initiative was designed to challenge the legal framework established by SpeechNow.org v.
+FEC (2010), a D.C.
+Circuit Court decision that declared limits on contributions to PACs unconstitutional, but which has never been reviewed by the Supreme Court.

+Following the initiative’s passage, two super PACs sued to block enforcement of the law, citing SpeechNow.
+In July 2025, a federal judge ruled in their favor.
+The case, Dinner Table Action v.
+Schneider, is now on appeal to the First Circuit Court of Appeals, with the Maine Attorney General and the advocacy organization Equal Citizens defending the law.
+The case is on track to reach the Supreme Court, providing an opportunity for theCourt to rule definitively on whether contribution limits are constitutional.
+Should the court overturn SpeechNow, Maine’s contribution limits would take effect, and existing state and federal limits on PAC contributions would be revived.

 Citizens United v.
 Federal Election Commission

 In Citizens United v.
 Federal Election Commission, in January 2010, the US Supreme Court ruled that corporations and unions can not constitutionally be prohibited from promoting the election of one candidate over another candidate.